N. Gopalaswami Ayyangar: Career

 In 1905, Ayyangar joined the Madras Civil Service.
 He served as a Deputy Collector till 1919, and was promoted Collector and District Magistrate in 1920.
 He was the Registrar-General of Panchayats and Inspector of Local Boards for seven years from 1921.
 During this time many villages panchayats were organized in the districts of Ramnad and Guntur.
 Then for three years, he was Collector and District Magistrate in Anantapur.
 Following that he was Inspector of Municipal Councils and Local Boards till 1932.
 Mr. Ayyangar served as Secretary to Government in the Public Works Department from 1932 to 1934.
 Finally, he served as a member of the Board of Revenue until 1937.
 The second phase of his career was devoted to politics.
 He was Prime Minister of Jammu and Kashmir from 1937-1943 and was appointed Council of State from 1943-1947.
 During that time he was Chairman of the Committee for the Indianisation of Army.
 From 1947-1948 he served as Minister without Portfolio in the first cabinet under Jawaharlal Nehru.
 This was followed by his sojourn as Minister of Railways and Transport from 1948-1952, and finally, he served as Defence Minister from 1952-1953.

 Prime Minister of Kashmir (1937-1943)

 Ayyangar's political career gained prominence during his tenure as Prime Minister of Jammu and Kashmir (1937–43).
+His term ended on April 9th, 1943.

 Government of India

 Constituent Assembly of India

 In 1946, Ayyangar was elected to the Constituent Assembly of India, which convened in December 1946 with Jawaharlal Nehru as its president.
-Ayyangar was appointed to the thirteen-member Drafting Committee that formulated the Indian Constitution.
+Ayyangar was appointed to the seven-member Drafting Committee that formulated the Indian Constitution.